OpenMDAO/OpenMDAO-Framework/docs/user-guide/install.rst

    save the `go-openmdao.py  <http://openmdao.org/downloads/latest/go-openmdao.py>`_ script to the folder where you want to install OpenMDAO.
 Other browsers may automatically download the file to a specific folder (e.g., a Downloads folder), and you will have to move it to the location where you want to install OpenMDAO.
-We highly recommend you pick a folder without any spaces in the path name!
+We highly recommend you pick a folder without any spaces in your path name!
 For instance, on a Windows machine, you could put all your OpenMDAO installations in ``C:\\OpenMDAO``.

+   If you are on a Windows machine, even though you have Python installed, the Path environment variable will not be configured to point to the Python installation directory.
+You will have to put ``Python26`` in the path.
+For help doing this, please see the following `video
+   <http://showmedo.com/videotutorials/video?name=960000&fromSeriesID=96>`_.
+Please note that this
+   video is for Python 2.5, and you want to use **Python 2.6**.

 2. Run the script.